jaopdc11/spotify-sorter/README.md

 python main.py
 ```

-The script will prompt you to enter the Spotify playlist ID.
-After entering the playlist ID, it will reorder the tracks in the playlist based on the sorting logic (numbers first, then alphabetically).
+The script will prompt you to enter the Spotify playlist URL and select a sorting option.
+After entering the playlist details, it will reorder the tracks in the playlist accordingly.

 ## How it works

 - The script uses the Spotify API to fetch all the tracks from the specified playlist.
-- It sorts the tracks first by any numbers that appear at the beginning of the track name in ascending order, followed by alphabetical sorting for the rest.
+- It sorts the tracks based on the selected sorting option.
-- The playlist is then reordered with the sorted tracks on Spotify.
+- The playlist is then updated with the sorted tracks on Spotify.

 ## Contributing